valevo/AlgorithmicAestheticsPresentation/presentation.md

 - in the mathematical perspective, objects are simple if there are short descriptions which allow their exact reconstructions (analogy: a cake vs the recipe which was used to make the cake; some cakes look very complicated and fancy but actually have simple recipes and vice-versa) <br>
   crucially, this notion of simplicity can be reproduced in computer science (i.e. mathematics) (because programs, i.e. binary strings, are really just descriptions ("recipes") of objects) => the simplicity of an object is equal to the length of the _shortest_ computer program which can reproduce it (goes under the fancy name of Kolmogorov complexity)

-- simplicity (and the length of descriptions) is in fact one of the central subjects of computer science and has brought influential results to the field
+- simplicity (and the length of programs) is in fact one of the central subjects of computer science and has brought influential results to the field

 (- on a technical note, unfortunately, there is no program to calculate the shortest program which can reproduce an object, so the simplicity of objects cannot be directly computed)

-- simplicity can be very easily approximated in practice by off-the-shelf compression programs, such as gzip etc
+- (BUT:) simplicity can be very easily approximated in practice by off-the-shelf compression programs, such as gzip etc <br>
+  apart form the philosophical appeal, this aspect makes the theory of aesthetics as simplicity very appealing because of its convenience

+## 3.1 Additional Notes
 - simplicity can be conditional: different observers may find the same object differently simple because of their individual previous experiences <br>
   crucially, this aspect can be captured in mathematics/computer science => I won't go into this now

-# 4. Simplicity
+# 4. Measuring the Aesthetics of AI Music

-##
+## 4.1